Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 Legacy Financial Advisors Corporation

-The fee-based firm provides two broad categories of services.
+The firm provides two broad categories of services.
 The first is portfolio management, either by the firm’s advisors or by independent money managers the firm selects.
 The second is financial planning, which could include estate planning, retirement preparation and tax planning.

 Legacy Financial Advisors Corporation Background